aloisiovilasboas/caixupets-showcase/README.md

 ## 🧾 Features

 - Dual-screen workflow (cashier ↔ kitchen)
+- Orders confirmed at the cashier are automatically sent to the kitchen screen
+- Kitchen interface is operable via **numeric keypad** for fast and hands-free operation
+- Cashier has full access to kitchen orders for monitoring and control
-- Combo and product configuration
+- Combo and product customization (e.g., "no onion", "extra sauce", "takeaway")
+- Visual indicators for **delivery types**: *Delivery*, *Takeaway*, and *In-store*, displayed clearly in the kitchen
 - Real-time order updates with item notes
+- Toggle product availability dynamically
-- Order history and receipt printing
+- Order history with **CSV export**
-- Visual status tracking in the kitchen
+- Receipt and kitchen ticket printing
-- Toggle availability of products dynamically

 ---